Martin4208/pi/README.md

 - Notifies you after 10 seconds of bad posture
 - Click the pill to see your posture score and status
 - Lives quietly at the top of your screen
-- Draggable — place it wherever you want

 ## Tech Stack